Introducing: The Shot Tracker

 Basketball players that shoot like marksmen think, train and live differently than the average basketball players at their level: pickup, organized and professional.

-Still, for all their 99.99th percentile achievements, superstar shooters like Reggie Miller, Steve Kerr, Steph Curry, Ray Allen, Dirk Nowitzki, Kyle Korver and Damian Lillard are all still average 20, 30, 40-something year old humans.
+For all their 99.99th percentile achievements, superstar shooters like Reggie Miller, Steve Kerr, Steph Curry, Ray Allen, Dirk Nowitzki, Kyle Korver and Damian Lillard are all still average 20, 30, 40-something year old humans.

 Then, they took off.
 Something just clicks in the mind and game of the baller heading to the big leagues.
 It happens with all kinds of athletes, not just basketball players (shooters, specifically).
 So what exactly happens in that transformation when he or she goes from average to good, from good to great and from great to remarkable?